panuavakul/v_video_compressor/README.md

 **4. Large file handling**

 - Very large files (>4GB) may require more memory
-- Consider breaking into smaller segments
+- Consider using lower quality settings for large files

 ### Debug Logging

-The plugin provides comprehensive logging.
-To view logs:
+The plugin provides comprehensive logging:

 ```dart
 // Logs are automatically output to console with tag 'VVideoCompressor'